Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/upskilling.md

 # General upskilling resources

+> **Document Creation:** 8 August, 2024. **Last Edited:** 8 August, 2024. **Authors:** Leesa Ward.

 Don't know React?
 Never used a CSS-in-JS library like Styled Components?
 Tripping over TypeScript?
 Here are some resources to help you get up to speed on our front-end tech stack in a general sense.

 :::important

-There are many ways to achieve the same thing in web development, but it is important to follow a set of conventions and patterns individual projects to ensure consistency and maintainability.
+There are many ways to achieve the same thing in web development, but it is important to follow a set of conventions and patterns in individual projects to ensure consistency and maintainability.
 These upskilling resources are general suggestions for gaining an understanding of the technologies we use; the implementation specifics may differ slightly so please always ensure you follow the Redback-specific guides in this website.

 :::